-In compliance with 935 CMR 500.140(10), ARL will ensure that registered patients have access to a sufficient quantity and variety of marijuana and marijuana products to meet their medical needs.
+In compliance with 935 CMR 500.140(10), and in connection with its retail establishment in Middleborough, ARL will ensure that registered patients have access to a sufficient quantity and variety of marijuana and marijuana products to meet their medical needs.
 For the first 6 months of operations, 35% of ARL's marijuana product inventory will be marked for medical use and reserved for registered patients.
 Thereafter, a quantity and variety of marijuana products for patients that is sufficient to meet the demand indicated by an analysis of sales data collected during the preceding 6 months will be marked and reserved for registered patients.